tslocke/hobocookbook/manual/controllers.markdown

 `hobo_update` has the same behaviour as `hobo_create` except that the record is found rather than created.
 You can pass the record as the first argument if you want to find it yourself.

-The response is also essentially the same as `hobo_create`, with some extra smarts to support the in-place-editor from Sciptaculous.
+The response is also essentially the same as `hobo_create`, with some extra smarts to support the in-place-editor from Script.aculo.us.

 ## `hobo_destroy`